AboutProgramKeynote SpeakersOrganizersStudent Co-organizersLLMs4Bio

 Session II: Proteomics

 P5.
 Asher Moldwin, Anowarul Kabir, and Amarda Shehu.
-A More Informative and Reproducible Remote Homology Evaluation for Protein Language Models.
-10 mins
+A More Informative and Reproducible Remote Homology Evaluation for Protein Language Models.10 mins

 P6.
 Amitesh Badkul, Li Xie, Shuo Zhang and Lei Xie.
-Trustworthy protein-ligand binding affinity prediction using large protein language model 10 mins
+Trustworthy protein-ligand binding affinity prediction using large protein language model10 mins

 P7.
 Shuo Zhang and Lei Xie.
-Protein Large Language Model-Powered 3D Ligand Binding Site Prediction from Protein Sequence.
-10 mins
+Protein Large Language Model-Powered 3D Ligand Binding Site Prediction from Protein Sequence.10 mins

-PANEL with Q&A for presenting authors of papers 15 mins
+PANEL with Q&A for presenting authors of papers15 mins

 3:30PM – 4:15PM